Systemic-Labs/Perfect-Stack/README.md

 # [Perfect-Stack](#perfect-stack--i)  🛠i

-### A development guide and an awesome list of recommendations.
+### A development guide and an `awesome-list` of recommendations.

 >- This document covers information for best practices, libs, tech stack, platforms, tools,...
->- Help you decide on best-fit options available for you rather than just follow popularity.
+>- Decide on best available options for the use-case rather than just popularity.
->- Welcome to contribute, suggest an update, a better option, or fix a mistake,...
+>- Welcome to contribute, suggest an update, recommend better options for a review comparison.
->- Target users:  *useful to developers, designers, researchers, students, startups, and decision makers*.
+>- Target users:  *developers, designers, researchers, students, startups, and decision makers*.
 >
 >> -[ Awesome list](#awesome-list)
    -[ Frameworks - more info/details](#frameworks-information)